 In her writing, Ingrid imagines the infidelities that her husband (Henrik Rafaelsen) might commit during the day while he leaves her at their apartment.
-We gather that, in real life, her husband is supporting and caring for her withstanding the onset of her blindness, but Ingrid lets her imagination devise a scenario where this isn’t the case to provide titillation to herself otherwise absent in the couple’s vanishing sex life.
+We gather that, in real life, her husband is supporting and caring for her throughout the onset of her blindness, but Ingrid lets her imagination devise a scenario where this isn’t the case to provide titillation to herself otherwise absent in the couple’s vanishing sex life.
 Her story is situated firmly within the stereotypes of modern life (themes of isolation and struggles with intimacy and communication are all present within) and although it isn’t as raucous as Nicholson Baker’s erotic novels, it shares similar comedic tendencies.

 Over time, Ingrid’s story develops enough similarities with her own life and she develops insights into herself otherwise unrealized.
 Despite the sadness and sterility that Ingrid details in her story, there are touching moments of sympathy and warmth, echoing her personal life.